 Think you might be pregnant?

 Even with the most effective birth control methods, there’s always a chance for error.
-After all, it takes just one sperm to fertilize the egg.
+After all, it takes just one sperm to fertilise the egg.
 Finding out whether or not that’s happened is as easy as taking an over-the-counter (OTC) pregnancy test.

 OTC pregnancy tests typically test your urine for a hormone called human chorionic gonadotropin (HCG).
 HCG is only present if you’re pregnant.
 The hormone is only released if a fertilized egg attaches outside the uterus or to your uterine lining.